Azerbaijan-Cybersecurity-Center/LogCTIAI/docs/USAGE.md

   - `--limit N`: process only the first N lines for quick tests.
   - `--format jsonl|csv`: choose output for enriched events.
   - `--color auto|always|never`: terminal color policy.
+  - `--llm-group-by none|ip|signature`: group records before LLM calls to reduce requests. `ip` groups by source IP (minimal requests). `signature` groups by `ip+path+status+ua`.
+  - `--llm-sample N`: only send N groups to the LLM; non-selected groups are annotated as `severity=unknown` with rationale `LLM sampled out`.
+  - `--llm-gate-4xx N`: only send groups with at least N 4xx responses.
+  - `--llm-gate-ua`: only send groups with suspicious user-agents.
+  - `--group-window SECONDS`: add a time window bucket to grouping to compress bursts (e.g., `60`).
+  - `--cti-scope suspicious|all`: look up CTI for only suspicious IPs (based on 4xx and UA) or all IPs.
+  - `--cti-max N`: maximum number of IPs to query for CTI (0=unlimited).
+  - `--cti-batch-size N` and `--cti-batch-pause S`: periodically flush cache and pause S seconds between CTI batches.

 Environment